teresa-m/training-material/topics/digital-humanities/tutorials/open-refine-tutorial/tutorial.md

 >
 {: .hands_on}

 Are you ready for a little challenge?
-Let investigate the categories column of the museum items.
+Let's investigate the categories column of the museum items.

 > <question-title></question-title>
 >